-Traditionally, students doing their research project would spend a good deal of time in the university library or learning resource centre.
+Traditionally, students doing their dissertation would spend a good deal of time in the university library or learning resource centre.
 This is no longer the case in many countries.
-Students are more likely to be on-line and the time spent on-line has increased since COVID-19 when physical access to libraries has been limited.
-Fortunately, most of the good academic sources for relevant literature, in particular journals, are available on-line and can be accessed remotely.
-Your university/college will advise you on how to access journals and other library-based material, both within the library and remotely.
+Students are more likely to be on-line.
+Most of the good academic sources for relevant literature, in particular journals, are available on-line and can be accessed remotely.
+Your university/college will advise you on how to access journals and other library based material, both within the library and remotely.

 For many students, the first place they will go to obtain information is the internet.
-However, you should be very aware of (and wary about) problems and limitations of internet-sourced material.
-In terms of preparing the research project, you are meant to be using predominantly academic sources.
+However, you should be very aware of problems and limitations of internet-sourced material.
+In terms of preparing the dissertation, you are meant to be using predominantly academic sources.
 The main reason is that academic sources are those that can be trusted to be more reliable than other sources.
-Before being published in a journal, an article will have been read and reviewed (or critiqued) by at least two, or frequently three academics, who are experts in the subject matter of the journal article.
-These reviewers will suggest any changes they see as necessary, such as adding material or removing material.
-They may indicate that there are inaccuracies in the material, or something is missing.
-The review process is meant to be 'tough' and many submitted articles do not get published; those that do usually have to be revised and sometimes substantially revised involving several submission and re-submissions.
+Before being published in a journal, an article will have been read and reviewed or critiqued by at least two, or possibly three academics, who are experts in the subject matter of the journal article.
+Many submitted articles do not get published; those that do usually have to be revised.
 Hence, journal material is the most authoritative that you will be able to access.

 Academic books and book chapters may also have been through a similar review process to journal articles, but this does not always occur.
-Other books may have been through a critical reviewing process, but they may not have been, and it is not always possible to tell.
+Other books may have been through a critical reviewing process, but they may not have been and it is not always possible to tell.
 International bodies such as the UN and the EU, national governments, government bodies such as ministries, non-government organisations, charities and private organisations produce reports and similar types of publications.
 These can be authoritative, if based largely on reviewed academic sources.
 However, if produced by governments, they may be little more than propaganda.
 Newspapers and magazines do not go through the same review process as academic journals articles, although there is usually some editorial control.
-TV and films do not have the same review process as books, although, as with newspapers, there is editorial control.
+TV and film does not have the same review process as books, although, as with newspapers, there is editorial control.

-■ How authoritative is the material?
+How authoritative is the material?

 Remember, anybody can put anything on the internet!
 Wikipedia is often thought of as an authoritative source of material.
-However, it may not be authoritative.
+It may not be authoritative!
 The quality depends on who is writing the material.
 Some of the Wikipedia entries are excellent and of a high standard, others are not.
 Remember that famous celebrities have often written their own material for Wikipedia and change it when they feel like it!
 Do not assume that what you read on the internet is accurate or true.
 Another very important factor is that it is (too) easy to plagiarise from the internet.
 Simply 'cutting and pasting' can be too tempting for some students.
-Remember, most dissertations have to be submitted through computer software such as 'Turn-it-in'.
-Those caught cheating (plagiarism is cheating) in this way face very severe penalties, usually meaning they have to re-submit their research project, or do another one.
-In extreme cases of plagiarism, students can be thrown off the course and out of the university.
+Remember most dissertations have to be submitted through computer software such as 'Turn-it-in'.
+Those caught cheating (plagiarism is cheating) in this way face very severe penalties, usually meaning they have to re-submit their dissertation, or do another one.
+In extreme cases of plagiarism, students can be thrown off the course and out of the university!